Residential Property Dispute Lawyers in Leeds, York & Sheffield

 Our Planning Disputes Solicitors advise and represent homeowners on the process of objecting to planning applications.
 There is often a temptation to object based on emotive issues such as the noise or dust caused during construction, or the effect on the value of your property.
 However, these are not planning considerations and are unlikely to be taken into account.

-You may have a good case for appeal if any of the following factors apply:
+You may have a good case for an appeal if any of the following factors apply:

 - Loss of privacy